bachmeil/embedrdoc/index.md

 [here](https://lancebachmeier.com/computing/d-from-r-windows.html).

-The instructions that follow tell you how to use the embedr package to install the LDC compiler and let it do the configuration for you.
-I can't make any guarantees because Windows has problems with directories changing to read-only status.
-I plan to keep improving the situation, but unfortunately I don't have much time to devote to an OS I don't use (and when I do, I find WSL comfortable).
-Ideally, a Windows user will work with embedr and take over that part of development.
+The instructions that follow tell you how to use the embedr package to install the LDC compiler and let it do the configuration for you. *Update: These instructions no longer work for me.* I can't make any guarantees because Windows has problems with directories changing to read-only status.
+I plan to keep improving the situation, but unfortunately I don't have much time to devote to an OS I don't use (and when I do, I find WSL comfortable). *Update: I no longer have plans to improve the Windows situation due to changes in my work obligations.*

 1\.
 Install R. I recommend updating to the latest version of R.
 2\.
 Install the embedr package using devtools: